DisableChat/Tag/README.md

-# server-client
+# Game of Tag in terminal
-Making a server and client in python
+Making a terminal game where users can play "tag"